perymimon/react-anime-manager/README.md

 Dom reference. should be the real root dom element of the component. probably equal to `ref.current`

 ## `dx` & `dy`
-A Number, distance in `px` the dom element moved on an x-axis and y-axis. `AnimeManger` used  `calculateDistanceMethod` to decide moved relative to what. what calulation depend on ``
+A Number, distance in `px` the dom element moved on an x-axis and y-axis. `AnimeManger` used  `deltaStyle` to decide moved relative to what. what calulation depend on ``

 [comment]: <> (```jsx)